PlatyPew/picoctf-2018-writeup/General Skills/grep 1/README.md

 >grep [tutorial](https://ryanstutorials.net/linuxtutorial/grep.php)

 ## Solution
+We are given a file with a lot of gibberish.

+Grep prints the lines matching a pattern.

-Do `cat file | grep picoCTF` to filter out the flag.
+Do `grep picoCTF file` to filter out the flag.

 ### Flag
 `picoCTF{grep_and_you_will_find_cdf2e7c2}`